thomaspurk/thomaspurk/README.md

 # About Me

-I am a software engineer with a problem-solving background and a passion for adopting new technologies.
-My work involves developing intelligent applications, leveraging NLP technologies, and integrating AI solutions into real-world systems.
-With experience in deep learning, semantic web technologies, and data science, I focus on building scalable and efficient AI-powered applications.
+I'm a Software Engineer with 25+ years of experience delivering solutions across diverse domains, technologies, and industries.
+My career has been defined by adaptability, curiosity, and the persuit of solving real-world problems through digitalization.

+Over the past two years, I’ve focused on transitioning into the AI/ML space, with a strong emphasis on Generative AI, LLMs, NLP, and Agentic AI.
 I am particularly interested in **Generative AI (GenAI)**, **Natural Language Processing (NLP)**, **Machine Learning**, and **Deep Learning**.

-My goal is to explore AI's potential for solving complex problems while maintaining a strong foundation in software engineering principles.
+I recently completed a 6-month full-time **Professional Development Sabbatical** dedicated to mastering core AI concepts and technologies.My goal is to explore AI's potential for solving complex problems while maintaining a strong foundation in software engineering principles.

 ---